-Students who submitted an application to the ASN division by the February 1st deadline will receive a letter notifying them of the dates, times, location, and cost of the entrance exam.
+Students who submitted an application to the ADN program receive a letter including a HESI Preadmission Entrance Examination Confirmation form, which needs to be returned to the ADN program by the deadline specified on the form.
+Should the HESI Preadmission Entrance Examination Confirmation form not be received by the ADN program office on the specified date, the student will not be included in the selection process for the next entry.
+It is the student's responsibility to ensure that the program received the form..
 Should a student register for the exam and not take it on the assigned date, the cost of the exam will be forfeited.
 That student will not be considered for selection.
 When exam results are received and fall semester grades have been posted, faculty will begin the selection process using a point system that considers course grades, state of residency, number of core courses that have been completed and pre-entrance exam scores.
 Students will be notified by letter that they are accepted or not accepted.
 Students who are not accepted will have the opportunity to be considered for the next year's class, but have to indicate this on a form to be submitted to the nursing office.
 They will have an opportunity to retest the following year, if they so desire or they may keep their current scores.
+HESI scores will only be valid for three years.
 Students who retest must pay another exam fee.
-Once students are selected for admission to the ASN program, they must attend a mandatory orientation session.
+Once students are selected for admission to the ADN program, they must attend a mandatory orientation session.
 The dates and times will be included in the acceptance letter.
-During the orientation, the students will receive additional information about program requirements.
-This will include:
+The students will also be provided information on requirements and deadlines in the acceptance letter.
+Not meeting program deadlines will lead to failure to be admitted or failure to meet course requirements and lead to program dismissal.
+Program requirements include:

-1) American Heart Association CPR certification for the Healthcare Provider;
+- 1) Current American Heart Association CPR certification for the Healthcare Provider;

 - 2) Student liability insurance;

 - 3) Personal health history;

 - 4) Physical assessment by a healthcare provider;

 - 5) Record of immunizations and titers;

 - 6) TCPS orientations;

 - 7) ASN student handbook.

-Upon admission to the program, students must also have a mandatory background check and a mandatory annual random drug screen performed at students' expense.
+8) Mandatory background check and a mandatory drug screen performed at students' expense and completed by the deadlines specified by the program.